Openness is a core value of the Open Philanthropy Project. We see ourselves as being open in two important ways:

 - Publishing writeups and updates on a number of our grants, including our reasoning and reservations before making a grant, and any setbacks and challenges we encounter.

-We balance our commitment to transparency with our commitment to maximizing our impact and building strong and productive partnerships.
+We balance our commitment to information-sharing with our commitment to maximizing our impact and building strong and productive partnerships.
 That means:

 - We never share private information from another organization without permission.